Omega-Cube/omeganoc/README.md

       #or
       systemctl restart hokuto.service

-You now should be able to load the interface from the address and port defined in hokuto.cfg : http://<host>:<port>
+You now should be able to load the interface from the address and port defined in hokuto.cfg.

-Another thing you should change after the automated install is the default InfluxDB password :
+Another thing you should change after the automated install is the default InfluxDB password:
 * In InfluxDB (with the command `SET PASSWORD FOR shinken = 'some new password'`)
 * In hokuto.cfg
 * In the Shinken configuration (the file is /etc/shinken/modules/influxdb.cfg)